-The focus for Unit 3 is inspirations.
+Unit 3 - Inspirations.
 Students become aware that artists gain inspiration and generate ideas from diverse sources, including what is experienced, learned about, believed in, valued, imagined or invented.

-The focus for Unit 4 is investigations.
+Unit 4 - Investigations.
 Students investigate a variety of selected artists' work to further develop their understanding of the creative process.
 They become aware that artists gain inspiration and generate ideas from diverse sources, including what is experienced, learned about, believed in, valued, imagined or invented.